susanev/uw-stars-cse/142/weeks/week9/lecture-notes.md

 ## Week 9

 ### Definitions
-__Implicit__: Something that is called or returned automatically with you having to state it
+__Implicit__: Something that is called or returned automatically without you having to state it
 __Explicit__: Something that you call or return by specifically stating it

 ### toString()